gpg/gpg4win/doc/README.en.txt

 - GpgOL: It is now possible to move crypto mails while they are open.
 (T3459)

-- GpgOL: Messages are automatically secured if valid Keys / Certificates can be found for each recipient.
+- GpgOL: Messages are automatically secured if certified Keys / certificates can be found for each recipient.
   This can be turned off with the option "Automatically secure messages".
   (T3999)